 In the coralloid root, the mutual association is between the root of Cycas and Anabaena, which is a cyanobacterium.
-The plant obtains fixed nitrogen due to the presence of Anabaena and the cyanobacterium obtains protection and nutrients from the plant.
-Another mutual relationship exists between Azolla leaf and Anabaena.
-Similar to the previous case the plant obtains fixed nitrogen due to the presence of cyanobacterium and the cyanobacterium obtains protection and shelter from the plant.
-Another popular mutual relationship is lichen.
-But here no plants are involved.
-The association is between green algae and fungus.
-The algae are protected from desiccation and fungus obtains organic food due to the presence of green algae.
+The plant receives nitrogen since Anabaena is a nitrogen-fixing cyanobacterium.
+Anabaena receives protection and nutrients from the plant.
+Thus, both plant and bacterium benefit from their association.
+Another example of mutual relationship is the association that occurs between Azolla leaf and Anabaena.
+Similar to the previous case, the plant obtains fixed nitrogen due to the presence of cyanobacterium, and the cyanobacterium obtains protection and shelter from the plant.
+Another popular mutual relationship is lichens.
+Here, the association is between green algae and fungus.
+The algae receive protection against desiccation while the fungus obtains organic food due to the presence of green algae.

-What is the difference between Symbiosis and Mutualism?
+What is the Difference Between Symbiosis and Mutualism?

 Symbiosis is a relationship that exists between two or more species living together while mutualism is a type of symbiosis which is beneficial for both parties.
 Thus, this is the key difference between symbiosis and mutualism.
 In some symbiosis relationships, one party causes harm to the other party, while in mutualism, none of the parties causes harm to the other.
 This is another important difference between symbiosis and mutualism.